SuperFLEB/blender_apply_all_modifiers/README.md

 https://github.com/SuperFLEB/blender_apply_all_modifiers

-Apply all modifiers in the current file, preserving linked duplicates.
+Apply all modifiers in the current file, preserving linked duplicates and applying the modifier stack to all instances.

 ## Caveats

 This is a very quick-and-dirty solution to my immediate needs, so it's a bit less than thoroughly featured and tested.
 A few things to watch out for:

 * It works on the entire file.
 If you need to be more particular, move the objects to a different file.
 * It only works on Mesh objects, not Curves, Metaballs, etc.
 * It will clone the modifier stack from the first-encountered instance of a set of linked duplicates.
 If there are different modifiers on different instances, they will not be retained.
-* Modifiers that use textures or randomness will all share the texture or random values of the first-encountered instance.
+* Modifiers that use textures, interaction, or randomness will all share the texture or random values of the first-encountered instance.
-* Modifiers that are not displayed in the viewport will be discarded
+* Animated modifiers (Cloth, etc.) will apply at the currently-shown frame
+* This might mess with rigid body.
+I'm not sure.
+I was seeing some errors in the console, but I don't know if it's related.
 * Did I mention "quick" and "dirty"?
 This might do what you want.
 It might completely blow up your file.
 It might have subtle bugs you don't find until later.
 Keep a pre-apply backup.

 Also, this comes with some of the same gotchas as a manual Apply Modifier: